Gkilgore/DHA/seo-pr-schedule.md

 - Basic QA: test with Google Rich Results/Schema validators.

 ## PR 3: Sitemap Automation
 - Regenerate `sitemap.xml` with current `lastmod` values and add automation (build/deploy hook or cron).
+Use `python scripts/generate_sitemap.py` in the deploy step or via a weekly cron so timestamps stay fresh.
 - Submit updated sitemap path documentation for Search Console.
+Use `https://www.dhacontracting.com/sitemap.xml` when resubmitting the sitemap in GSC.
 - Basic QA: check sitemap validity and freshness.

 ## PR 4: On-Page Content and Accessibility